 Meet our Team

-A recent graduate of Georgia State University in Exercise Science, Tareya has worked for the US Army giving fitness workshops to youth as well as private fitness and nutritional consulting.
-Tareya is also a licensed insurance and investment representative.
+A recent graduate of Georgia State University in Exercise Science, Tareya has worked for the US National Guard giving fitness workshops to youths as well as private fitness and nutritional consulting.
+Tareya also works through Primerica as a licensed insurance and investment representative.
 She strives to educate the community on two major aspects of life that influence everything else: fitness and finances.